 consolidate funds with the ATO's free SuperSeeker tool.

-Put your pay away
+Put your pay away and plan for new

 If your pay is just going into your ordinary transaction